 How are they different to the point of it needing a different trainer?

-Though I’m not an expert, I’ll try and provide a bit of an explaination.
-Hopefully it’s correct, haha.
+Though I’m not a trainer developer, I’ll try and provide a bit of an explanation here.

 Computer games use your computer’s memory to store data that is specific to the game which is playing.
 Such data might be:

 - Level of player health